prakaa/phd_thesis/source/11_chapter_3.md

 Except for inertial response from synchronous machines, the SO procures FCS capacity from capable resources within its control area and, in the case of SFR and TFR, activates FCS energy if necessary.
 In electricity industries where the SO owns most if not all the generation assets (i.e. a vertically-integrated utility), the SO is able to jointly schedule generation and FCS capacity with knowledge of the condition of the system and the status and cost structures of their plant.
 However, many electricity industries have undergone some degree of restructuring, which has created a greater role for competitively-oriented decentralised decision-making [@vanderveenElectricityBalancingMarket2016] .
 The diverse outcomes of restructuring processes and differences in technical characteristics (e.g. capabilities of resource mix and network topology) have led to a wide range of frequency control arrangements across power systems [@reboursFundamentalDesignIssues2007; @poplavskayaDistributedEnergyResources2019] , which have been reviewed and compared extensively within industry and academic literature [@reboursSurveyFrequencyVoltage2007a; @reboursSurveyFrequencyVoltage2007; @zhouSurveyAncillaryServices2016; @ockerDesignEuropeanBalancing2016; @reishusconsultingllcElectricityAncillaryServices2017; @banshwarInternationalExperienceTechnical2018; @brooksReviewFrequencyRegulation2019; @elaAncillaryServicesUnited2019; @hewickerDimensioningControlReserves2020; @lopezSurveyAssessmentTechnical2020].

 In restructured electricity industries, the provision of more passive FCS (e.g. ride-through capabilities) is usually mandated by regulatory mechanisms such as connection agreements and grid codes, whereas FCS that require additional response capabilities or impose opportunity-costs on suppliers are procured and remunerated by the SO through market-based mechanisms.
-In @sec:fcs-NA;@sec:fcs-EU, we provide an overview of typical features[^2] and key developments in market-based mechanisms for procuring FCS in North America and Central and Western Europe, respectively.
+In Sections [-@sec:fcs-NA] & [-@sec:fcs-EU], we provide an overview of typical features[^2] and key developments in market-based mechanisms for procuring FCS in North America and Central and Western Europe, respectively.
 These regions best represent the two prevailing short-term wholesale electricity market models: central dispatch markets, in which the SO issues dispatch instructions, and decentralised or self-dispatch markets, in which resource dispatch is managed by market participants [@ahlqvistCentralSelfDispatchElectricity2018].
 Given that FCS and energy are partially substitutable goods, the characteristics of short-term wholesale electricity markets heavily influence the design of FCS arrangements and thus these regions provide an interesting contrast.
 However, despite their differences, the SO plays a central role in both of these regions as they determine the area demand for FCS capacity, activate FCS energy as required and are ultimately responsible for ensuring that the power system is balanced and securely operated.

 [^2]: We note that there are numerous differences between jurisdictional arrangements and terminology in each of these regions.
 For a more general overview of potential procurement models, refer to @billimoriaMarketDesignSystem2020.